 Instead of your tuning in and finding which foods bring you the most satisfaction or pleasure, the food police tells you which foods you should and shouldn’t be eating.

 Instead of you learning to trust your body inside & out, the food police tells you that your body cannot be trusted, but they can be.

 We must first identify who the food police are in our lives.
 Then, what rules they planted in our lives.
 From there we can free ourselves from those rules & beliefs and truly start leaning into intuitions again!

-It’s impossible to lean into our intuition, our satisfaction, our fullness and our pleasure when our minds and bodies are still overflowing with beliefs & thoughts that the food police placed on us.
+It’s impossible to lean into our intuition, our satisfaction, our fullness and our pleasure when our minds and bodies are still overflowing with unhealthy food beliefs & thoughts that the food police placed on us.

 Identifying the Food Police Exercise